ncgaz/ncg-dataset/README.md

 * `Makefile` - The makefile that automates maintaining the dataset.
 Running `make` on its own will generate the following:

-  - `dataset.ttl`, `dataset.csv` - The latest version of the dataset
+  - `dataset.nt`, `dataset.ttl`, `dataset.csv` - The latest version of
-    in Turtle and CSV formats
+    the dataset in N-Triples, Turtle and CSV formats

   - `updates/` - A directory containing all additions and changes to the dataset in Turtle format